Outdoor Recreation and Leadership Minor

 This minor is for you!

 Do you see yourself as a mountain guide, parks and recreation program manager, Forest Service ranger, outfitter, youth camp leader, wilderness therapist, or business owner to name a few?
-The Outdoor Recreation and Leadership minor combined with an EOU major in Business Administration, Sociology, Biology, Psychology, or Physical Activity and Health can be your ticket to an exciting career in outdoor recreation.
+The Outdoor Recreation and Leadership minor combined with an EOU major in Business Administration, Sociology, Biology, Integrated Studies, Psychology, or Physical Activity and Health can be your ticket to an exciting career in outdoor recreation.

 Outdoor Recreation Classes (6 credits)